truenas/middleware/docs/userguide/freenas_sharing.rst

 #.
 Each volume or dataset is considered to be its own filesystem and NFS is not able to cross filesystem boundaries.

 #.
-The network or host must be unique per share and per filesystem or directory.
+The "Authorized IP addresses or hosts" must be unique per share and per filesystem or directory.

 #.
 The "All directories" option can only be used once per share per filesystem.